I AM WRITING this article because of my recent hospitalization resulting

 taking some strong medications.

-The main reasons I waited so long, was I knew that protease inhibitors were
+The main reasons I waited so long, was I knew that protease inhibitors

 on the horizon and the buzz was good.
 I also thought the double and triple